 If these four could have had a collective military adviser, one suspects that it would have been an older figure yet, Carl von Clausewitz, the greatest theorist of war, whose On War remains a standard text for aspiring strategists to the present day.
 For the Prussian general, who spent most of his adult life on active service fighting against the French Revolution and Napoleon, the attempt to separate the business of politicians and soldiers was a hopeless task.
 For that reason, early in the nineteenth century he rejected the "normal" theory.
 To understand why, at the deepest level, these statesmen did not delegate war fighting to the generals, one turns to Clausewitz's famous dictum, that war is merely the continuation of politics by other means.
-But by this he has something far more radical in mind than is commonly thought.7 other means."8 The first part of the sentence ("not merely an act of policy") illuminates the second and suggests its radical nature.
+But by this he has something far more radical in mind than is commonly thought.

+"We see, therefore, that war is not merely an act of policy but a true political instrument, a continuation of political intercourse, carried on with other means."
+The first part of the sentence ("not merely an act of policy") illuminates the second and suggests its radical nature.
 For Clausewitz there is no field of military action that might not be touched by political considerations.
 In practice, politics might not determine the stationing of pickets or the dispatch of patrols, he writes, but in theory it could (and, one might add, in the day of CNN often does).
 Although Clausewitz fully recognizes the power of war untrammeled to overwhelm political rationality-by intoxicating men with blood lust, or through the sheer difficulty of making things happen, which he termed friction-he thought that all activity in war had potential political consequences and repercussions, and that every effort must therefore be made to bend war to serve the ends of politics.